arnoappenzeller/PiPifier/README.md

 There are many sites that avoids you using iOS default video controls (YouTube for example) so you can't enable PiP mode.
 PiPifier lets you enable PiP regardless those limitations.

 ## Requirements
-For usage: iPad with iOS 10<br />
+For usage: iPad with iOS 10 or iPhone with iOS 14<br />
-For developement: Xcode 8
+For developement: Latest Xcode

 ## Installation
 1. Open Safari<br />